 The medical community has been absolutely clear on their position on medical marijuana or legalization.
-They are opposed because of the demonstrated negative affects it has on the human body.
+They are opposed because of the demonstrated negative effects it has on the human body.
 They also recognize that there are no legitimate studies supporting the use of marijuana for medical purposes.

-We should follow their recommendations and treat marijuana like every other drug we take for illnesses, have it vetted through the FDA to ensure it is safe.
-Why should we treat marijuana any different than the thousands of other drugs, which were required to go through rigorous studies and testing before being released to the public?
+We should follow their recommendations and treat marijuana like every other drug we take for illnesses, having it vetted through the FDA to ensure safety.
+Why should we treat marijuana any differently than the thousands of other drugs, which were required to go through rigorous studies and testing before being released to the public?